jabwire/texatar/readme.md

 ## Usage

-Images are generate from https://texatar.jabwire.com/:size/:text.png
+Images are generated from https://texatar.jabwire.com/:size/:text.png

 The following parameters used to control the generated image: